How Rack::Timeout Keeps Your App Alive

 Rack::Timeout is a library that monitors long-running requests in a Ruby app and kills them if they take too long.
 The default configuration in Rack::Timeout is to kill requests that take 15 seconds or longer.

-Why Requests Take A Long Time?
+Why Do Requests Take A Long Time?

 The answer here will vary from one app to another.
 A frequent culprit is database transactions taking too long or outgoing requests to other resources hanging.